The World’s Largest Collection of Fluorescent Rocks

-The museum itself includes both outdoor and indoor mining exhibits, rock and fossil discovery centers, an observatory, an underground mine tour, and the Thomas S. Warren Museum of Fluorescence devoted to the glowing minerals.
+The museum offers an extensive experience with both outdoor and indoor mining exhibits, rock and fossil discovery centers, an observatory, an underground mine tour, and the dedicated Thomas S. Warren Museum of Fluorescence, where the phenomenon of glowing minerals is explored in depth.

 The fluorescence museum occupies the mine’s old mill, a structure dating to 1916.
 There’s about 1,800 square feet of space, with more than two dozen exhibits—some of which you can touch and experience on your own.
 Even the entrance is impressive; more than 100 huge fluorescent mineral specimens cover an entire wall that’s lit up by different types of ultraviolet light, displaying the glowing capabilities of each mineral type.